Stage 2: Life Context | Problem Statement

 How problem framing shapes solutions

 Cognitive research on problem construction shows that the way we frame a problem determines which solutions become visible to us.
-Stellan Ohlsson's work on insight and problem-solving (published in his 2011 book Deep Learning) demonstrated that people get stuck on problems not because they lack ability, but because they have framed the problem in a way that excludes the solution from their search space.
+Stellan Ohlsson's work on insight and problem-solving demonstrated that people get stuck on problems not because they lack ability, but because they have framed the problem in a way that excludes the solution from their search space.

 If we define our problem as "I need to earn more money," our solutions will all be financial (get a raise, find a side job, cut expenses).
-But if we reframe it as "I need more freedom in how I spend my time," entirely different solutions appear (renegotiate our schedule, reduce fixed obligations, redefine what "enough" means).
-Same underlying dissatisfaction.
-Different frame.
-Different possibilities.
+But if we reframe it as "I need more freedom in how I spend my time," entirely different solutions appear (e.g., renegotiate our schedule, reduce fixed obligations, redefine what "enough" means).
+Same underlying dissatisfaction, but different frame and different possibilities.

 Mental contrasting: the WOOP framework

-Gabriele Oettingen, a psychologist at New York University, spent 20 years studying how people pursue goals.
+Gabriele Oettingen spent 20 years studying how people pursue goals.
 Her research produced a consistent finding: positive thinking alone doesn't work.
 People who only fantasise about their desired future are less likely to achieve it than people who also confront the obstacles standing in the way.

 Oettingen developed mental contrasting, a technique where you vividly imagine your desired outcome and then immediately identify the inner obstacles that could prevent you from reaching it.
 She later packaged this into the WOOP framework: Wish, Outcome, Obstacle, Plan.
 Her studies, published in journals including the Journal of Personality and Social Psychology, showed that mental contrasting increased goal commitment, effort, and achievement across domains ranging from academic performance to health behaviour to career decisions.

-The problem statement exercise in this section uses the same logic: you name where you want to be, you name where you are, and you sit with the gap between them.
-The gap is the problem and the problem is the design challenge.
+The problem statement exercise in this section uses the same logic: you name where you want to be, where you are, and sit with the gap between them.
+The gap is the problem, and the problem is the design challenge.

 Goal specificity and achievement